 We continue to focus our efforts on growing our consumer revenue by maximizing utilization of our existing satellites while planning for new satellites to be launched or acquired.
 Our consumer revenue growth depends on our success in adding new and retaining existing subscribers in our domestic and international markets across wholesale and retail channels.
 Service costs related to ongoing support for our direct and indirect customers and partners are typically impacted most significantly by our growth.
 The growth of our enterprise businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
 As a result of the COVID-19 pandemic, in accordance with instructions received from some of our enterprise customers, we have deferred or canceled the delivery of some products or services.
-We expect to recognize revenue for those deferred products and services in the second half of 2020 and in 2021.
+In the third quarter of 2020, we have recognized revenue for services that have been provided and are no longer deferred.
+In addition, we have seen a limited number of our enterprise customers file for bankruptcy protection.
+We have reserved an amount related to pre-petition receivables and are working closely with these customers on providing post-petition services and products.